edcrewe/django-cookieless/README.txt

 bin/django-admin.py or manage.py test cookieless --settings="cookieless.tests.settings"

+Note: cookieless/decorator.py

-Note: Because the django test browser has some session implementation specific mocking, it fails to work if used directly against cookieless, so to stop it breaking other tests cookieless checks to see if META['SERVER_NAME'] == 'testserver' and reverts to django.contrib.sessions if so.
+Because the django test browser has some session implementation specific mocking, it fails to work if used directly against cookieless, so to stop it breaking other tests cookieless checks to see if the django admin command has been called with the 'test' argument and sets settings.TESTING = True, and doesnt decorate with no_cookies if so.

+To override this automatic disabling setting, just add TESTING = False, to your test settings.